codeflood/chel/docs/variables.md

     command $list:1$

+Indexes can also be negative which counts from the end of the list. -1 is the last element, -2 the second last, etc.

+    set foo (27 12 35 95)
+    $foo:1$ # 27
+    $foo:-1$ 95

 To use just a single value of a map during substitution, append a colon (`:`) and the key.

     command $map:key$